-4. The level and length at a basic level for writing assignments in Spanish will vary from short and simple sentences (5 to 10) with simple vocabulary at the beginning to longer and more advance vocabulary at the end and paragraph/composition/essay format (one or two pages).
+4. The level and length at a basic level for writing assignments in Spanish will vary from short and simple sentences (5 to 10) with simple vocabulary at the beginning to longer and more advance vocabulary in higher level courses and paragraph/composition/essay format.